muhamuttaqien/AI-Lab/README.md

 1. Machine Learning
 2. Deep Learning (e.g. visual, sequence and reinforcement learning)

-Next, I have a big plan to release my production based on Computer Vision (CV) and Natural Language Processing (NLP) tech.
+Next, I have a big plan to release my products based on Computer Vision (CV) and Natural Language Processing (NLP) tech.
 Below is the list:

 [CV PRODUCT]
 1. Object Classification